 BEGIN PESSIMISTIC; statement to start the transaction in the pessimistic transaction mode.
 You can write it in comment style as

 BEGIN /*!90000 PESSIMISTIC */; to make it compatible with the MySQL syntax.

-set @@tidb_txn_mode = 'pessimistic'; statement to allow all the transactions processed in this session to be in the pessimistic transaction mode.
+set @@tidb_txn_mode = 'pessimistic'; statement to allow all the explicit transactions (namely non-autocommit transactions) processed in this session to be in the pessimistic transaction mode.

 Enable the pessimistic transaction mode in the configuration file.
 This allows all transactions (except auto-committed single-statement ones) to adopt the pessimistic transaction mode.